-R+D is the Design Museum’s platform for developing new ways of teaching, showing and talking about contemporary design practice within the museum context.
+R+D is the Design Museum’s platform for developing new ways of teaching, showing and sharing learnings about contemporary design practice within the museum context.

 Design Museum R+D is concerned with contemporary design and architecture in all its manifestations: from speculation to production, from the physical to the immaterial, from the miniature to the monumental.
-By interrogating assumptions, asking original questions and bringing together diverse perspectives, Design Museum R+D’s ambition is to develop new critical tools for the museum’s learning programmes, its curatorial activities and to make significant contributions to academic scholarship.
+By interrogating assumptions, asking original questions and bringing together diverse perspectives, the ambition is to develop new critical tools for the museum’s learning programmes, curatorial activities and to make significant contributions to academic scholarship.

 The Design Museum is partnering with Imagination, Lancaster University and Charles Sturt University, Australia, in ‘Design School: The Future of the Project’, a research initiative funded by the Arts and Humanities Research Council (AHRC).

 The project comprises three research summits focusing on the educational, industry and cultural turns of the design school project.

 The first summit took place on June 2016.
 The second took place in May 2017.
 The third summit is taking place in November 2017.
 Please see below for further information.

 Download resources and listen to the audio recordings from the Design School Summit 1.

 This summit, Design School and the Industry Turn, questions how design education can best meet the challenges of the loss of “fundamental freedoms” and of design’s role within the creative and manufacturing industries in the UK and global economies.

 This summit took place in May 2017 at the Design Museum

 Download resources and listen to the audio recordings from the Design School Summit 2.